Aaron Lindström snubbed for bronze by Russian Aleksej Bugayev, calls it sad

 Photo: Björn Larsson Rosvall/TT

-Sixth at the 2022 Beijing Paralympics.
-Fourth now.
+Six at the 2022 Beijing Paralympics.
+Four now.
 Aaron Lindström is going from strength to strength on the alpine slopes.
 Still, the Swede is not satisfied with fourth place in the downhill.

 "I had a good ride, but not having the tenths on my side is really disappointing.
 It's a bit hard to see the positives right now," he says.

-The Paralympics in Milan-Cortina are also the first time Russia and Belarus will be allowed to participate under their national flags since the Russian full-scale invasion of Ukraine in 2022.
+The Milan-Cortina Paralympics are also the first time that Russia and Belarus will be allowed to participate under their national flags since the Russian full-scale invasion of Ukraine in 2022.

-Aaron Lindström is also critical, but tries not to put too much energy into it, and says it was Bugajev who pushed him off the podium.
+Aaron Lindström is also critical, but tries not to spend too much energy on it, saying it was Bugajev who pushed him off the podium.

 Lindström was 36 hundredths of a second away from a medal.
 Robin Cuche from Switzerland took the gold and Arthur Bauchet from France took the silver.